-- 1. Duties of Self-Represented Parties and Attorneys in Family Law, Dependency and Probate Guardianship Cases.
-All self-represented parties and attorneys must inform the judicial officer hearing any temporary or permanent domestic violence, family, civil harassment, juvenile, or elder abuse (i.e., "personal conduct") restraining order, or any hearing involving child custody and visitation of the existence of any temporary or permanent personal conduct restraining order, criminal protective order, or order regarding child custody and visitation, that involves any party to the case pending before that court.
-The parties must also provide the court with a copy of the restraining order and have a continuing duty to update the court regarding the status of such orders. - 2.
-Prosecuting Attorney's Duty.
+1. Duties of Self-Represented Parties and Attorneys in Family Law, Dependency and Probate Guardianship Cases.
+All self-represented parties and attorneys must inform the judicial officer hearing any temporary or permanent domestic violence, family, civil harassment, juvenile, or elder abuse (i.e., "personal conduct")

+- 2. Prosecuting Attorney's Duty.
 The prosecuting attorney must investigate and disclose to the judicial officer hearing any criminal case in which a temporary or permanent criminal protective order is sought or issued, of the existence of any temporary or permanent domestic violence, family, civil harassment, juvenile or elder abuse (i.e., "personal conduct") restraining order that involves any party to the criminal case. - D. Modification of Criminal Protective Order.
 To request a modification of a criminal protective order, counsel or a litigant must file a Petition to Modify a Domestic Violence Protective Order (SDSC Form #CRM-248), which will then be calendared in a department that hears such matters. - 1.
 In Central, the petitions for misdemeanor cases must be filed in Criminal Business Office 250 and the hearings will be set in Department 1104.